 Sign up for a Google alert to get e-mails sent to your desktop every time a news article is released on your topic of interest.
 The best way to follow activity in a particular area is to set up a Google alert for a particular oil and gas play, such as “Bakken” or “Delaware Basin”.
 If you are leased to a particular company, set up a Google alert for that company.
 Be forewarned, public companies are not big on gloomy news.
 Most corporate press releases have a relentless positive spin, such as reporting only the best wells.

-6. Land man Organizations
+6. Landman Organizations

 The American Association of Professional Landmen has information on the landman industry, good articles and courses on the basics of locating and leasing minerals, and the code of ethics landmen are supposed to follow.

-7. Lease Rates and Commodity Prices
+7. Lease Rates, Commodity Prices and Easements

-8. Legal Help And Glossaries
+8. Legal Help and Glossaries

 An explanation of how to understand division orders and royalty percentages can be found here.